 In light of the “immovable roadblock,” Lake Pend Oreille Waterkeeper filed a petition for initiation of rulemaking in June in an attempt to work cooperatively with ISDA to amend the rule to allow for biological control research and implementation.

 Waterkeeper said ISDA misinterpreted its request by framing it as a request to develop a permitting system that subverted legislative intent.
 The group maintained it was trying to help ISDA attain a goal in its 10-year strategic plan to incorporate biologic controls for curbing milfoil.

 Waterkeeper moved for reconsideration, but ISDA declined in July to change its position.
 The group asserts that ISDA declined its motion because introducing invasive weeds was antithetical to state law.

-“These statements inherently preclude the development of any effective biological control mechanisms for aquatic invasive weeds, despite ISDA’s stated objectives of integrating biological control into all appropriate weed management programs across the state,” Williamson said.
+“These statements inherently preclude the development of any effective biological control mechanisms for aquatic invasive weeds, despite ISDA’s stated objectives of integrating biological control into all appropriate weed management programs across the state,” LPOW said.